 Article Thirty-First.
 Admission to Stockholders Meetings.
-Only persons registered as stockholders in the Stock Registry Book shall have the right to appear or be represented in the Stockholders' Meetings, for which the provisions of the Securities Market Law shall apply.
-The members of the Company's Board of Directors may not represent any stockholder in the Stockholders' Meetings of the Company.
+Only persons registered as stockholders in the Stock Registry Book, and the persons that provide certificates issued by the

+S.D.
+Indeval Institución para el Deposito de Valores, S.A. de C.V., or any other institution acting as custodian of the securities supplemented with the lists of custodians therein, shall have the right to appear or be represented in the Stockholders' Meetings, for which the provisions of the Securities Market Law shall apply.
+The members of the Company 's Board of Directors may not represent any stockholder in the Stockholders' Meetings of the Company.
 Stockholders may be represented at the Meetings by the person or persons they designated for such purpose by means of a power of attorney granted in accordance with the following Article.